kmb40/aws-bootcamp-cruddur-2023/journal/week10.md

   **NOTE / Troubleshooting:**
   - The `ArtifactBucketName` needs to contain the value of an acutal existing S3 bucket.
   - Codestar error may need to be addressed by visiting connections and selecting an existing app.
+  - `config.toml` needed to be updated to reflect the `GithubRepo` path precedded with the username.
+E.g. `myusername\aws-bootcamp-cruddur-2023`